Advertiser Disclosure

 10 Fun Facts About Hawaii

-1. The Big Island is Getting Bigger
+1. The Big Island Is Getting Bigger

 The Big Island’s getting bigger (by more than 42 acres each year) because of Kīlauea Volcano.
 It is the most active volcano on Earth and it’s been erupting for more than 30 years.
-The Hawaiian name “Kilauea” means “spewing” or “much spreading.”
+The Hawaiian name means “spewing” or “much spreading.”

 2. Unique Agriculture